spywhere/JavatarDoc/settings.rst

 Default settings should not be modified.
 However, you can copy the relevant settings in |J|'s user settings file.

-Some settings contain macros for special value such as Source Folder or Project Directory.
-The followings are all macro supported by |J|...
+Some settings contain parameters for special value such as Source Folder or Project Directory.
+The followings are all parameter supported by |J|...

  * Available anywhere
     * ``$project_dir``